suryakiran69/CMOS-NAND-Gate/README.md

-# CMOS-NAND Gate Schematic & Layut
+# CMOS-NAND Gate Schematic & Layout
 Excited to share my latest project – a CMOS NAND Gate schematic and layout in the VLSI domain.
 This design showcases my skills in digital design and chip layout, serving as a valuable resource for VLSI enthusiasts